Research Positions in Digital Peace

-The United Nations University Institute on Computing and Society (UNU-CS) is seeking to hire research staff for its emerging Digital Peace Lab.
-Successful candidates will work closely with the Information and Communication Technology Division (ICTD) of the Department of Peacekeeping Operations (DPKO) of the United Nations in collaborative research between DPKO ICTD and UNU-CS.
-Candidates should possess skills, experience and passions in one (or more) of these three broad technical areas:
+The United Nations University Institute on Computing and Society (UNU-CS) is seeking to hire research staff for its Digital Peace Lab.
+Successful candidates will work closely with the Information and Communication Technology Division of the Department of Field Support, UN Peacekeeping in collaborative research with UNU-CS.
+Though exceptional applicants from all backgrounds will be considered, candidates with skills, experience and passions in one (or more) of these three broad technical areas will be given special attention:

 - Radio telecommunications and networks including, for example, satellite and terrestrial systems; innovative and emerging networking systems (e.g. rapidly deployable networks, mesh systems, software defined radio, community networking); system interoperability, usability, reliability and security.